 The company's contracts and agreements govern our business relationships.
 Because the laws governing contracts and agreements are numerous and complicated we have put in place policies and procedures to ensure that any contract entered into by the company has the appropriate level of approval.
 As a result, employees who enter into contracts or agreements on behalf of the company must have proper authorization to do so and, prior to their execution, these documents must be reviewed by legal counsel where required by policy or practice.
-If you are unsure whether you have proper authorization to enter into a contract on behalf of the company, refer to the company's Signing Authority and Approval Thresholds Policy.
+Consult a member of the Legal & Regulatory Group if you are unsure whether a contract requires review.